faraguti/Terraform-Website-S3/README.md

-## Terraform S3 Bucket Creation and Website Hosting
+## Terraform S3 Bucket Creation and Static Website Hosting

 This Terraform code creates an AWS S3 bucket and configures it for static website hosting.